Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 ![run history](../Images/run_history.png)

 By default Run History window shows values and graphs of the first 1-2 logged values.
-To see the full list of the chosen values of hyperparameters, click on the settings icon marked with red circle in the above screenshot and select the hyperparameters to be shown in the table.
+To see the full list of the chosen values of hyperparameters, click on the settings icon marked with red circle in the previous screenshot and select the hyperparameters to be shown in the table.
 Also, to select the graphs that are shown in the top part of Run History window, click on the setting icon marked with blue circle and select the graphs from the list.

 The chosen values of hyperparameters can also be examined in Run Properties window: